mustafatoroman/VSTS-DevOps-Labs/Jenkins/README.md

     ![Global Tool Configuration](images/manage-tools-config.png)

-1. Jenkins provides great out-of-the-box support for Maven.
+1. Jenkins provides out-of-the-box support for Maven.
 Since the Maven is not yet installed, it can be manually installed by extracting the ***tar*** file located in a shared folder.
-Alternatively, you can let Jenkins do all the hard work and download Maven for you.
+Alternatively, Jenkins can install Maven automatically.
 When the **Install automatically** option is selected, Jenkins will download and install Maven from the Apache website when a build job requires it, first time.

     We will install Maven version 3.5, the latest version at the time the lab is written